Jump to

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Notes The base particles
+The four base particles Notes

-linear strand particles
+Linear strand shaped particles

-right-handed coiled strand particles
+Left-handed and right-handed coiled strand shaped particles

-right-handed helix shaped particles
+Left-handed and right-handed helix shaped particles

-right-handed torus shaped particles
+Left-handed and right-handed torus shaped particles

-left-handed double torus shaped particles (a left-handed torus shaped particle inside a right-handed torus shaped particle)
+Left-handed double torus shaped particles (a left-handed torus shaped particle inside a right-handed torus shaped particle)

-right-handed double torus shaped particles (a right-handed torus shaped particle inside a left-handed torus shaped particle)
+Right-handed double torus shaped particles (a right-handed torus shaped particle inside a left-handed torus shaped particle)

 The left-handed and right-handed helix shaped particles could be a simple neutrino particle

-And the left-handed torus shaped particle could be a simple positron particle
+The left-handed torus shaped particle could be a simple positron particle

-And the right-handed torus shaped particle could be a simple electron particle
+The right-handed torus shaped particle could be a simple electron particle

-The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building the simple neutrino, positron, electron and 'neutral' particle; the Particles button steps through the process, the Run button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building the simple neutrino, electron, positron, 'neutral' particle; the Particles button steps through the process, the Run button start / stops the animation (any of the buttons can be used in pause mode)

 Building The Four Base Particles